event-driven-dotnet/EventDriven.EventBus.Dapr/ReadMe.md

 ### EventDriven.EventBus.Abstractions

 The **EventDriven.EventBus.Abstractions** package includes interfaces and abstract classes which provide an abstraction layer for interacting with any messsaging subsystem.
-This allows you to potentially exchange the [Dapr](https://dapr.io/) implementation with another one, such as [NServiceBus](https://particular.net/nservicebus) or [MassTransit](https://masstransit-project.com/), _without altering application code_.
+This allows you to potentially exchange the [Dapr](https://dapr.io/) implementation with another one _without altering application code_.

 This package contains an `IEventBus` interface implemented by an `EventBus` abstract class.